mytechnotalent/STM32F401_EEPROM_Driver/README.md

   BL    main                                          // call main

 /**
- * @brief   This code is called when the processor receives an unexpected interrupt.
+ * @brief   This code is called when the processor receives an unexpected Int.
  *
  * @details This simply enters an infinite loop, preserving the system state for
  *          examination by a debugger.